HEnquist/audioadapter-rs/README.md

 #### RMS and peak calculation

-The `AudioBufferStats` trait provides methods for calculating the RMS and peak-to-peak values for channels and frames.
+The `Numeric` trait provides methods for calculating the RMS and peak-to-peak values for channels and frames.
 This is only available when the samples are of a numerical kind, such as integers or floats, and cannot be used when the samples are for example arrays of bytes such as `[u8; 4]`.